learn-co-curriculum/react-hooks-import-export/README.md

 }
 ```

-Because we forgot to import the Slytherin component, but attempted to use it in our Hogwarts render() method, our program will return the below error informing us that it does not know what the Slyherin component is.
+Because we forgot to import the Slytherin component, but attempted to use it in our Hogwarts render() method, our program will return the below error informing us that it does not know what the Slytherin component is.
 `// > 'Slytherin' is not defined  react/jsx-no-undef`

 That is why it is key that we `import` and `export` local files correctly.
-The syntax for this is writing out the relative path of the component that we are importing, from the file that we are currently in.
+The syntax for this is writing out the relative path to the component that we are importing, from the file that we are currently in.

 ### export Default

 We use `export default` to export code from a file, whether it be an entire component or an individual function.